Oversea:+86-13790081902

 Conventional DC motors have a housing that contains all components such as carbon brushes, commutator, bearings, armature with windings, etc. They are arranged one after another.
 With EC motor components, more space is saved, and collectors and carbon brushes are not required.
 As a result, the motor is significantly shorter and therefore has advantages in terms of size and quiet operation during installation.

-Compared with conventional motors, the investment cost of EC fans is slightly higher, but due to low energy consumption and low installation costs (no transformer control, frequency converter or phase angle control is required), they can mostly be amortized in the shortest operating time.
+Compared with conventional motors, the investment cost of the EC exhaust fan is slightly higher, but due to low energy consumption and low installation costs (no transformer control, frequency converter or phase angle control is required), they can mostly be amortized in the shortest operating time.

 Under the current environmental requirements of carbon peak, our domestic motor and fan manufacturers are constantly rising and making real contributions to the beautiful future of green waters and green mountains around the world!